Authors of section

 Open fractures need surgical stabilization, usually external.

-Surgical fixation, external, or internal, is the best way to stabilize an open fracture.
-This is done only after thorough injury zone débridement.
+Surgical fixation, external or internal, is the best way to stabilize an open fracture.
+This is only done after thorough injury zone debridement.

 Surgical fixation, external, or internal, is the best way to stabilize an open fracture.
 This is done only after thorough...